Samkth123/KTH-md/Negotiations/Lecture 2 Pia Engholm.md

 Find an ally, if one VC accepts a term the others will accept it as well

 Big difference between swedish and anglosaxan VCs - English and US VCs are much meaner and tougher.
 Swedish VCs are much nicer.

+#### Negotiating with employees
+Have NDA
+Have in contract that anything an employee does belongs to you First 10 employees are more founders than employees When first "real" employee comes it is differnet because before everyone is sleeping and living your company, but now someone comes and does not feel like a owner of the company in the same way others do.
+When you give employees benefits, its very easy to give but very hard to take away.
+Its easy with the first ones to give benefits because they will work as hard as you, you tell them that they can take a day of if they want to because you know they work hard.